 A study of the development of the principle concepts of biology and how they have influenced civilized man; a study of fundamental structure and function of biological systems.
 Contemporary problems will be discussed.
-This course is designed for non-science majors.
-Three hours lecture and two hour laboratory.
-Fall, Spring, Summer.
+This course is designed for non-

-BIOLOGY 1410.
-HUMAN BIOLOGY.
+BIOLOGY 1410, HUMAN BIOLOGY.

 This course is a survey of the human body and its functions.
 Topics will include the scientific method and how it relates to understanding cells, tissues, organs and human disease.
 This course is designed for non-science majors.
 BIO 1410 can be counted toward the general education laboratory science requirement.
 Three hours lecture and two hours laboratory.
 Spring.
+Four semester hours